Meeting in person

 We’re altering the format of the services in response to the guidance;

-- congregational singing is not allowed, so worship will be handled differently.
+- congregational singing is unfortunately still not allowed.

 - communion will be shared in one kind.

 - hospitality will not be available.

 - seats have been spread out to maintain social distancing.

 - a one-way system has been put in place to help to minimise contact.

 - A team will be in place to help direct you when you arrive.

 - Face coverings for all attending will be mandatory from 8 August.